 - All staff will utilize a face mask while in the medical center

-- All staff, vendors and visitors (if applicable) will be screened daily for temperature and respiratory symptoms
+- All staff, vendors, and visitors will be screened daily for temperature and respiratory symptoms

 - Timely notification to residents and resident representatives in the event there is a confirmed case or cluster of respiratory symptoms as outlined by federal and state guidance

-- An established pre-recorded phone line with provide updates, as needed, for resident representatives
+- An established pre-recorded phone line will provide updates, as needed, for resident representatives

-- Updates to resident/resident representative, at a minimum weekly, and also posted on the facility website
+- Updates to resident/resident representative, as needed, and also posted on the facility website

-- Telephone number for a LTC staff member 24 hours per day
+- The telephone number for an LTC staff member 24 hours per day

-- Visitation may be restricted and alternative means of communication will be made available to ensure regular contact and communication with friends/families/representatives, e.g. FaceTime, window visits, outdoor visitation (as appropriate).
+- Visitation may occur but alternative means of communication are also offered to ensure regular contact and communication with friends/families/representatives, e.g. FaceTime, window visits, outdoor visitation (as appropriate).
 Visitation will be determined by criteria set forth by the NJ Department of Health Executive Directive and/or Centers for Medicare and Medicaid Services (CMS)

 - Email listserv developed and use of postal service for those who do not have email for communications